 Prerequisite: Animal Science 620 with a grade of "C" or better.
-Corequisite: Animal Science 620.
+Corequisite: Concurrent enrollment in Animal Science 620.

 In this fundamental course, students are introduced to basic Western and English riding.
 The course focus is on safely catching, haltering, grooming, saddling, bridling and riding horses.